 I moved out of my parents’ house at the beginning of the year.
 I just started a new job in a different city, and so I decided that it was the perfect time for me to have my own place.

-In certain ways, moving out wasn’t exactly a new experience for me.
-I started living in dorms when I was just 11.
-After high school, I moved to the big city and lived in boarding houses around the university.
-I got reunited with my family only after I joined them in Canada for good over five years ago.
+Moving out wasn’t exactly a new experience for me.
+I started living in dorms when I was just 11, then I moved to the big city to study in a state university.
+It was only when I moved to Canada when I went back to living with my family.

 Through the years, I have never lived by myself.
-When I was still in the Philippines, I slept in bunk beds and shared rooms with other students.
-After moving countries, I went back to school and moved back in with my parents.
-I also lived with strangers during certain periods when I had to take a break from school to work out of town.
+Back in the Philippines, I slept in bunk beds and shared rooms with other students.
+After moving countries, I moved in with my parents and also lived with strangers during certain periods when I had to take a break from school to work out of town.

 Last year, I finally earned my degree from a local university.
 It took some time before I found a job, and when I did, I knew that it was time for me to, well — in the words of the great Gabriella Montez — to go my own way.